Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: TPWL and Koopman static pregain implementations

 \subsection{Data collection and training time comparisons for aSSM, Koopman and TPWL}

-To generate the common training data for the aSSM and Koopman approaches took about an hour and a half for both of our examples.
+Generating the common training data for the aSSM and Koopman approaches took about an hour and a half for both of our examples.
 This time includes the numerical simulation of the systems involved, which would not be needed in an experimental implementation.
-Therefore, an hour and a half is an upper estimate for what the data collection time would be in an experimental setting.
-Once the training data is available, the model training took about twenty five seconds for the aSSM approach and about one second for the Koopman-based approach.
+Therefore, an hour and a half is an upper estimate of what the data collection time would be in an experimental setting.
+Once the training data were available, the model was trained in about 25 seconds for the aSSM approach and about 1 second for the Koopman-based approach.
 These training times will be the same in an experimental implementation.
-For TPWL, the training data generation took less than an hour, whereas the model training took about thirty seconds.
-None of these times are extensive, but the outcomes from the different methods show large variations.
-Specifically, the accuracy from the aSSM-based models is consistently orders of magnitudes higher than the accuracy of the Koopman and TPWL models, even though the latter two models are higher-dimensional.
+For TPWL, generating the training data took less than an hour, whereas training the model took about thirty seconds.
+None of these times is extensive, but the results from the different methods show large variations.
+Specifically, the accuracy of the aSSM-based models is consistently orders of magnitude higher than that of the Koopman and TPWL models, even though the latter two are higher-dimensional.
 All this is not surprising, given that aSSM-reduction targets a specific invariant manifold family that is known to exist in these highly nonlinear systems.
 In contrast, the Koopman-based and TPWL approaches fit linear models to those systems.